Stand Children's Services is proposing to close two of its children's villages at Otaki and Roxburgh.

-But its reserves had now been used up and "we have made the difficult decision to consult with staff and the PSA about closing two of our villages".
+But its reserves had now been used up and it had made the difficult decision to consult with staff and the PSA about closing two of the villages.

 "Our hope is this will be a temporary measure and we will be working with Oranga Tamariki and the Ministry of Education to rebuild services in both areas."